Steve Bartek

-Steve Bartek (born January 30, 1952 in Garfield Heights, Ohio) is an American guitarist, film composer, conductor and orchestrator.
+Steve Bartek (born January 30, 1952) is an American guitarist, film composer, conductor and orchestrator.
 He is best known as the lead guitarist in the band Oingo Boingo and for his orchestration work with composer Danny Elfman.

 Career

 Early career

 Bartek's career started while at William Howard Taft High School in Woodland Hills, California, writing songs and playing flute with the psychedelic rock band Strawberry Alarm Clock.
-In 1974 he graduated from UCLA with a degree in Composition.
+In 1974, he graduated from UCLA with a degree in Composition.

-After college he worked at the Baked Potato with Leon Gaer under the leadership of Don Randi until joining the theatrical ensemble The Mystic Knights of the Oingo Boingo in 1975, where he met his collaborator Danny Elfman.
+After college, he worked at the Baked Potato with Leon Gaer under the leadership of Don Randi until joining the theatrical ensemble The Mystic Knights of the Oingo Boingo in 1975, where he met his collaborator Danny Elfman.

 Between 1979 and 1995, Bartek was the lead guitarist in new wave band Oingo Boingo with Elfman.
 Bartek also orchestrated the horn arrangements for the band and co-produced many of their albums.